Acer announces new affordable Chromebook duo

 Fresh off the heels of a successful CES 2018, Acer unveiled a new duo of modest Chromebooks.

 First up is the Acer Chromebook 11 C732.
-It's a simplefanless notebook with a durable build that's drop tested and features a spill-resistant keyboard.
+It's a simple, fan-less notebook with a durable build and features a spill-resistant keyboard.
 It has two USB-C ports, 4G LTE connectivity and an estimated 12-hour battery life.

 It goes on sale in March starting at $300 for touchscreen models and $280 for non-touch models.
-UK and AU pricing and availability is unknown.
+Official UK and AU pricing and availability is unknown.
+Pricing converts to about £215, AU$375 and £200, AU$350, respectively.

 Be respectful, keep it clean and stay on topic.
 We'll remove comments that violate our policy.